GabeAl/NINJA-SHI7/README.md

 1. Compile ninja_shi7.c.
 Doing so is easy: gcc -m64 -O3 -std=gnu99 -fwhole-program ninja_shi7.c -o ninja_shi7
 2. Download or compile the FLASh software, which performs paired-end stitching.
 3. If desired, load QIIME modules to perform final combination of files after running the pipeline
-4. Run each of the .sh scripts in order of filename.
+4. Run each of the .sh scripts in order of filename as desired (e.g. create_flasher, create_trimmer, make_fastas, make_map).
 The last line of last file, make_map.sh, may be commented out if you do not have QIIME loaded.

 Good luck!
 The combined seqs.fna should be able to run through NINJA-OPS or other downstream analysis software.